Screening Solutions, Background Checks, and More

 - Increased public confidence that employees are working safely

 Sterling is a single-source provider for both Federal and Non-Federal programs.
-Explore our Drug-Free workplace solutions here.
+Explore our Pre employment drug test here.

 - Call ahead to confirm testing hours.
 Hours may change or may be unavailable during lunch hour(s).
 Most clinics do accept appointments.
 Call or schedule online to avoid extended wait times, as appointments take priority over a walk-in.